tinyBigGAMES/Tiger/README.md

 - **Custom language compilers** — Build your own programming language and target real Windows executables.
 Tiger handles the backend so you can focus on parsing and semantics.
 - **Scripting engines with native compilation** — Compile user scripts or DSLs down to machine code instead of interpreting them, getting native performance with no runtime overhead.
-- **JIT compilation** — Generate and execute native code on the fly for performance-critical paths in your application (run-from-memory support coming in v0.2.0).
 - **Game scripting systems** — Let modders or designers write game logic in a custom language that compiles to native code through Tiger.
 - **Rule engines and formula evaluators** — Compile business rules, mathematical formulas, or filter expressions into native functions that execute at full CPU speed.
 - **Plugin and extension systems** — Generate native DLLs programmatically so your application can produce its own loadable plugins.